 Your security policy should answer questions like these:

-Here’s an example of a security policy you might implement with iThemes Security Pro to require more robust authentication methods for higher-privilege user roles:
+Here’s an example of a security policy you might implement with Solid Security Pro to require more robust authentication methods for higher-privilege user roles:

-For back-end users, you might also activate other features, like Activity Logging.
+For back-end users, you might activate other features, like Activity Logging.
 You may want to monitor what they do on the site since they can add and modify the content or even change WordPress’s functionality.
-It’s your call — you can set up any security policies you want.
+It’s your call — you can set up any kind of security policy you need.

 1. Activate Login Security Features.

-Turn on the login security features you wish to use in the Settings › Login Security section of iThemes Security Pro, as shown below.
+Turn on the login security features you wish to use in Solid Security Pro’s Settings › Login Security section, as shown below.
 Once Two-Factor Authentication, Passwordless Login, and Passkeys are enabled, you can require or optionally allow designated users to use them.

 2. Organize Users and Roles into Security Groups.

-You can’t create new user roles in WordPress with iThemes Security Pro, but you can add any of the roles created by WordPress and various plugins to the security groups you create in iThemes Security Pro.
+You can add combine of the role groups created by WordPress and various plugins to the security groups you create in Solid Security Pro.
 This makes user security management easier for you and anyone who maintains the site.

 3. Enforce Login Security Rules for Specific Users and Groups.

-Now, under Security › User Groups › Your Custom Group, you can select the security requirements for users in this group.
-Here the “Test Group” has stricter password requirements than the default:
+Now, under Security › User Security › Your Custom Group, you can select the security requirements for users in this group.
+Here, the “Test Group” has stricter password requirements than the default:

-Together with timely updates and vigilant checking for vulnerabilities, iThemes Security Pro’s user-level security controls will significantly reduce the risk of a breach by closing the two main attack vectors for WordPress websites: insecure plugins and insecure user accounts.
+Combined with timely updates and vigilant checking for vulnerabilities, Solid Security Pro’s user-level security controls will significantly reduce the risk of a breach by closing the two main attack vectors for WordPress websites: insecure plugins and insecure user accounts.

 Security is a way of thinking, not a one-and-done activity.

 The rising tide of cyberattacks, especially on small to mid-sized businesses, underscores the urgent need for adequate cybersecurity measures.
-As spear phishing and social engineering attacks become increasingly sophisticated, businesses must fortify their defenses or risk crippling losses.
-This is especially true for WordPress site owners, where a lack of maintenance and security thinking heightens the risk of attack.
+As spearfishing and social engineering attacks become increasingly sophisticated, businesses must fortify their defenses or risk crippling losses.
+This is especially true for WordPress site owners, where a lack of maintenance and security thinking heightens the attack risk.
 Outdated plugins, themes, and weak user account security practices ensure attackers have a constant supply of vulnerabilities to exploit.

 Cybersecurity is no longer a luxury but a critical requirement for every business, large or small.
 In the form of layered defenses and hardened security, investing in prevention can save companies from the costs of a security breach and the potential loss of brand reputation and customer trust.
-Proactive defenses and site hardening tools like iThemes Security Pro will help you protect your site and users by raising the bar for user login security.
-By identifying potential vulnerabilities and applying timely updates, iThemes Security Pro will help you close the other major security risk factor as a WordPress site owner.
+Proactive defenses and site hardening tools like Solid Security Pro will help you protect your site and users by raising the bar for user login security.
+By identifying potential vulnerabilities and applying timely updates, Solid Security Pro will help you close the other major security risk factors as a WordPress site owner.

 However, cybersecurity is not a one-off task that can be delegated entirely to software automation.
 It’s an ongoing commitment involving regular site checks and oversight for your users, especially those with higher access privileges.
 It requires establishing strong user-level security policies and informing your team about the latest threats.

 Finally, businesses must remember that cybersecurity is a shared responsibility.
-We can mitigate the risks and protect our online spaces from cybercriminals by working together.
+By working together, we can mitigate the risks and protect our online spaces from cybercriminals.

 Responsible Disclosure: Security the WordPress Way